• Skip to main content

 • vegetable oil, for deep frying

-• whisky sauce, to serve (see Tips)
+• whisky sauce(Thermomix) or quick and easy whisky cream sauce, to serve

 Instructions

-1. If using left over haggis, divide it into small pieces and if using haggis slices, chop them up and then roll it into 12 x 20g balls.
+1. If using left over haggis, divide it into small pieces and if using haggis slices, chop them up and then roll into 12 x 20g balls.

 2. Place the balls onto a plate and store in the fridge and chill for 10 to 20 minutes before cooking.